Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/unicode-overview/essay.md

 The existing Sutton SignWriting ecosystem already carries too much real data, software, publishing, and international work to accept a nominal standard that breaks the ecosystem it claims to support.

+The compatibility line used here is a production-compatibility line: whether the model can carry current Sutton SignWriting data, tools, sorting, rendering, and publication practice without loss or redesign.
+Other observers may weight the character-layer achievement differently, but that does not remove the production gap.

 ## Why this issue keeps returning

 The issue keeps returning because many people reasonably assume that once Unicode encodes a script, the script problem is solved.